King Abdullah Economic City

-King Abdullah Economic City (KAEC, /ˈkeɪk/; مدينة الملك عبد الله الاقتصادية) is a megaproject announced in 2005 by King Abdullah bin Abdulaziz Al Saud, the former king of Saudi Arabia.
+King Abdullah Economic City (KAEC, /ˈkeɪk/; مدينة الملك عبد الله الاقتصادية) is a planned city in Rabigh Governorate, Mecca Province, Saudi Arabia.
+It was announced as a megaproject in 2005 by King Abdullah bin Abdulaziz.
+It is located in close proximity to Thuwal, almost 100 km (62 mi) north of Jeddah.

 It was one of six megaprojects that were announced in 2005 and is the only one that was launched.
 By 2018, The Financial Times wrote that the city had not attracted investment or become a hub for logistics and manufacturing, contrary to the grand plans behind the project.
 By 2018, the city had a population of 7,000.

 Overview

-With a total development area of 173 km² (66.8 sq mi), the city is located along the coast of the Red Sea, around 100 km north of Jeddah, the commercial hub of Saudi Arabia.
+With a total development area of 173 km² (66.8 sq mi), the city is located along the coast of the Red Sea, around 40 km south of Rabigh city and 100 km north of Jeddah, the commercial hub of Saudi Arabia.
 The city is also approximately an hour and 20 minutes away from the city of Mecca, 3 hours from Medina by car and an hour away from all Middle Eastern capital cities by plane.

 The total cost of the city is around SR 207 billion, with the project being built by Emaar Properties.
 A Tadawul-listed company created from Emaar Properties, a Dubai-based public joint stock company and one of the world’s largest real estate companies, and SAGIA (Saudi Arabian General Investment Authority) which is the main facilitator of the project.

 The city, along with another five economic cities, is a part of an ambitious "10x10" program to place Saudi Arabia among the world's top ten competitive investment destinations by the year 2010, planned by SAGIA.
 The first stage of the city was completed in 2010 and the whole city was planned to be fully completed by 2020.
 The city aims to diversify the nation's oil-based economy by bringing direct foreign and domestic investments.
 The city also aspires to help create up to one million jobs.
 Upon completion, KAEC is intended to have a population of 2 million.
 By 2018, it only had a population of 7,000.
 The Financial Times wrote that the city served as a warning for grand megaprojects in the region, as the project fell well short of the initial grand proposals behind the project.

-It is being built along with 4 other new cities in Saudi Arabia to control sprawl and congestion in existing cities.
+It is being built along with four other new cities in Saudi Arabia to control sprawl and congestion in existing cities.

 The port of the city is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its connections to Central and Eastern Europe.

 Developments

-On June 12, 2008, King Abdullah visited the city and evaluated the progress.
+On 12 June 2008, King Abdullah visited the city and evaluated the progress.
 Some of the proposed projects in the city included: